UMONS-GFA/bdas/doc/test.md

 ## Run test.py

-If you are using and usb to serial device, don't forget to get rights on the device.
+If you are using an usb to serial device, don't forget to get rights on the device.

 ### On Linux
 ```